 Well, until all popular antennas such as G5RV, ZS6BKW, CHA-250, 43-foot verticals, End Fed long wire with 4:1 or 9:1 UNUNs, Open wire Doublets, Skyloops, etc. magically evolve into 8 band resonant antennas with VSWRs of 2:1 or better across all 8 bands, with matching loss (insertion transformer loss) averaging at -0.66dB from 80 thru 10m….then…

-There is no BIG secret about EFHW-8010 antenna, it is just wide band low loss transformer and a piece of wire.
-Yes, there is a coil at few feet from the box but it is NOT TRAP, it is not secret as well, actually everything in this antenna was published and patented by few people a long ago.
-First, my countrymen, Nikola Tesla patented this transformer almost 120 years ago in 1897, then another HAM, Josef Fuchs, OE1JF patented half wave radiator with a variation of Tesla transformer almost 88 years ago in 1928.
+There is no BIG secret about the EFHW-8010 antenna, it is just a wideband low loss transformer and a piece of wire.
+Yes, there is a coil a few feet from the box but it is NOT TRAP, it is no secret as well, actually, everything in this antenna was published and patented by few people a long ago.
+First, my countrymen, Nikola Tesla patented this transformer almost 120 years ago in 1897, then another HAM, Josef Fuchs, OE1JF patented a half-wave radiator with a variation of the Tesla transformer almost 88 years ago in 1928.

-Various versions of End Fed Half Wave-EFHW dipole antennas ( some with a very high matching loss) were introduced by radio amateurs in last 80 years including mine with best-designed broadband transformer and “Compensating” coil.
-This small coil is almost invisible at 80 and 40m bands but due its position and value makes a nice impact on current distribution on high bands.
+Various versions of End Fed Half Wave-EFHW dipole antennas ( some with a very high matching loss) were introduced by radio amateurs in the last 80 years including mine with the best-designed broadband transformer and “Compensating” coil.
+This small coil is almost invisible at 80 and 40m bands but due its position and value make a nice impact on the current distribution on high bands.

-For example, an EFHW-8010 antenna is half wave resonant on 3.6MHz, its fundamental 8th harmonic is 28.8MHz but due Velocity of wave propagation on copper wire (with insulation) and “end effect” ( first and last half-wave sections), the real 8th harmonic is above 28.8MHz. same applies at 7th harmonic at 25.2Mhz and 6th harmonic at 21.6MHz.
+For example, an EFHW-8010 antenna is half-wave resonant on 3.6MHz, it’s fundamental 8th harmonic is 28.8MHz but due to the Velocity of wave propagation on copper wire (with insulation) and “end effect” ( first and last half-wave sections), the real 8th harmonic is above 28.8MHz.
+The same applies to the 7th harmonic at 25.2Mhz and the 6th harmonic at 21.6MHz.

-Well, this small coil makes the wire look longer on high bands, therefore moving a resonant point of 6th, 7th and 8th harmonic within amateur radio bands.
+Well, this small coil makes the wire look longer on high bands, therefore moving a resonant point of 6th, 7th, and 8th harmonic within amateur radio bands.
 Simple and effective.
 Oh, by the way, I was not even born when this technique was published in many amateur radio publications.
 I simply love to implement known old techniques into new designs.
 It was published in Karl Rothammel’s antenna book, DM2ABK, Y21BK.

-So, at the end, I am sometimes puzzled how HAMs tend to glorify some mediocre antenna designs but quick to dismiss good ones.
-I wonder what would be the next big mystery about EFHW-8010 antenna.
-I guess it is time for “Counterpoise” mystery.
-In the meantime ask yourself (and Google), does resonant circuit such as half wave resonator needs “extra circuit/counterpoise” to operate.
+So, in the end, I am sometimes puzzled how HAMs tend to glorify some mediocre antenna designs but quick to dismiss good ones.
+I wonder what would be the next big mystery about the EFHW-8010 antenna.
+I guess it is time for a “Counterpoise” mystery.
+In the meantime ask yourself (and Google), does a resonant circuit such as half-wave resonator needs “extra circuit/counterpoise” to operate.

 73 Danny Horvat, N4EXA aka E73M